 Events Dense and Green Building Typologies: Architecture as Urban Ecosystem

-In this context, the first Dense and Green Building Typologies Symposium, themed ‘Architecture as Urban Ecosystem’ on 30 August 2017 was organised to adderss the seemingly contradictory, but in fact mutually dependant and synergistic notions of density and sustainability.
+In this context, the first Dense and Green Building Typologies Symposium themed ‘Architecture as Urban Ecosystem’ on 30 August 2017, was organized to address the seemingly contradictory, but in fact mutually dependent and synergistic notions of density and sustainability.

 At the symposium hosted by the Urban Redevelopment Authority (URA), distinguished speakers representing government agencies, architects and landscape architects, and real estate sector converged on the topic of how dense and green building typologies can contribute to the urban ecosystem and to developing compact yet highly liveable cities.

 Interestingly, speakers from different sectors pointed to one necessary ingredient in making the built environment more green and sustainable.
 Henry Steed of ICN Design International believes that a future green city can only be achieved when there is universal buy-in by stakeholders who embrace innovative and useful policies to stimulate new design thinking, combined with technology.
 Representatives from government agencies, industry, and the FCL, who had been working closely with various stakeholders, agree that dialogue and collaboration must continue and be further strengthened.